MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment.md

 # required metadata

 title: Deploying the Cloud App Security Proxy | Microsoft Docs
-description: This topic provides information about how to deploy the Cloud App Security Proxy.
+description: This topic provides information about how to deploy the Cloud App Security Proxy for non-Azure AD apps.
 keywords:
 author: rkarlin
 ms.author: rkarlin